ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions: Related Work

 \subsection{Online Decision-Making Support}

 Due to the enormous amount of information online, decision-makers can face information overload \cite{wan2003happens}, which negatively influences the resulting decision quality \cite{peng2021does, lee2004effect}.
 For unfamiliar decisions where users do not have sufficient knowledge or expertise in the domain, searching for information becomes particularly challenging \cite{Karimi2015-priorknowledgetostyle, bessette2021people}.
+Beyond increasing effort, overload can undermine users' confidence and satisfaction with the resulting choice, particularly when they must identify what criteria matter and evaluate options in a new domain \cite{lee2004effect, crescenzi2021adaptation, starke2023examining}.

 One thread of research focused on identifying selection criteria among a wide range of options to choose from.
 Mesh proposed consumer product decision-making through comparison tables and customizable preference settings \cite{Chang2020-mesh}, and Unakite and Crystalline supported software developers' decision-making with web content snippets and comparison tables \cite{Liu2019-unakite, Liu2022-crystalline}.
 While these systems provide strong support for utilizing collected information on options to make decisions, they provide limited assistance in helping users understand information when users lack domain knowledge.
 Consequently, novices in the domain may not only struggle to identify important criteria but also to critically compare discovered options \cite{iyengar2000choice, scheibehenne2010can}.
 On the other hand, Selenite leveraged LLMs to generate potentially relevant criteria based on user search and annotate them in the information inside websites to structure the exploration process \cite{liu2023selenite}.
 While Selenite ensures a high comprehension of the domain, the users would need to spend additional effort to precisely understand how the criteria match their unique situation to make a decision.